Michael Peterson trial: Kathleen's death

 The medical examiner, Deborah Radisch, concluded that Kathleen had died from lacerations of the scalp caused by a homicidal assault.
 According to Radisch, the total of seven lacerations to the top and back of Kathleen's head were the result of repeated blows with a light, yet rigid, weapon.
 The defense disputed this theory.
 According to their analysis, the lacerations were not consistent with blows of any sort, because there was a lack of underlying injury, such as skull fractures or bruising, swelling, and hemorrhaging of the brain.

 The trial drew increasing media attention as details of Peterson's private life emerged.
-Hardin and his prosecution team (among them Mike Nifong) attacked Peterson's credibility, focusing on his alleged misreporting of his military service and what they described as a gay life he led and kept secret.
-The prosecution contended that the Petersons' marriage was far from happy, suggesting that Kathleen had discovered Michael's alleged secret gay life and wanted to end their marriage.
+Hardin and his prosecution team (among them Mike Nifong) attacked Peterson's credibility, focusing on his misleading statements during his political campaign about his military awards, which were not supported by records.
+They also described his years as a closeted gay man who had numerous brief liaisons with men and kept them secret from family and friends.
+The prosecution contended that the Petersons' marriage was far from happy, suggesting that Kathleen had discovered Michael's allegedly secret gay life and was so infuriated that she wanted to end their marriage.
 It was the main motive that the prosecution offered at trial for Kathleen's alleged murder (the other being a $1.5 million life insurance policy).
 According to Assistant District Attorney Freda Black, Kathleen:

 "would have been infuriated by learning that her husband, who she truly loved, was bi-sexual and having an extramarital relationship—not with another woman—but a man, which would have been humiliating and embarrassing to her.
 We believe that once she learned this information that an argument ensued and a homicide occurred."

 The defense argued that Kathleen accepted Michael's bisexuality and that the marriage was very happy, a position supported by Michael and Kathleen's children and other friends and associates.

 The prosecution said that Kathleen's murder was most likely committed with a custom-made fireplace poker called a blow poke.
-It had been a gift to the Petersons from Kathleen's sister but was missing from the house at the time of the investigation.
+It had been a gift to the Petersons from Kathleen's sister Candace but was missing from the house at the time of the investigation.
 Later in the trial, the defense team produced the missing blow poke, which they said had been found in the garage.
 A juror contacted after the trial noted that the jury had dismissed the idea of the blow poke as the murder weapon.